divine016/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this is for task 1
+this is for all the task